Armin-AF/Server-Side-CacheSystem/README.md

+# Server-side Cache System in .Net using GitHub Api

 ## Introduction

 This project is a sample project that demonstrates the use of an API client to retrieve information about a GitHub user.
 The API client communicates with the GitHub API to retrieve information about a user, such as their avatar URL, HTML URL, ID, login, and URL.